francescocellamare/os161-c1/README.md

 we multiply this value by the size of the struct `coremap_entry` so the coremap size is the following:
 `coremap_size = sizeof(struct coremap_entry) * nRamFrames;`
-We initialize the coremap into the Kernel space using `kmalloc` `coremap = kmalloc(coremap_size)`
+We initialize the coremap into the Kernel space using `kmalloc()` , `coremap = kmalloc(coremap_size)`

 We use this value to allocate